-Kevin oversees programs and initiatives to increase membership.
+Kevin oversees programs and initiatives to increase membership, as well as the organization’s finances.
 He provides customer service to current and potential members while cultivating strong relationships with USABA key constituents and partners.
 Kevin has a Communications degree from the University of La Verne.
-A USABA athlete himself, Kevin is a 3-time world champion in discus and shot put.
-Kevin now aspires to compete for Team USA in the 2020 Paralympic Games as a judo athlete.
+A USABA athlete himself, Kevin is a 3-time world champion in the discus and shot put.

 Email Kevin: email@example.com